The Pokémon Company: History

-In 2009, Pokémon USA and Pokémon UK merged to become the Pokémon Company International, which handles American and European Pokémon operations under the administration of Kenji Okubo.
+In 2009, Pokémon USA and Pokémon UK merged to become The Pokémon Company International, which handles American and European Pokémon operations under the administration of Kenji Okubo.
 The company's office in the United States is located in Bellevue, Washington, at the Lincoln Square complex; the headquarters is planned to move in January 2025 to another high-rise building in Bellevue where it will occupy sixteen stories.
 The Pokémon Company International's office in the United Kingdom is located in London.
 Some Australian operations are controlled by Nintendo Australia.

 Pokémon Center Co., Ltd. was established in August 2011 to manage the Pokémon Center brand and stores in Japan.
 Its operations include operating the Pokémon Store and Pokémon Center stores, maintaining the Pokémon Stand vending machines and operating the Pokémon Center Online, as well as overseeing the design and manufacture of Japanese Pokémon Center brand merchandise.
 Yomiomi Uego is currently the president and CEO.

-In April 2022, the Pokémon Company International announced the acquisition of Millennium Print Group for an undisclosed sum.
-The printing company has already been producing and packing cards for the Pokémon Trading Card Game since 2015 after partnering up with the Pokémon Company.
-The move will not have a major effect on Millennium's day-to-day productions, with the company still operating as a separate entity; the Pokémon Company will instead be providing "investment and industry expertise" while assisting Millennium in expanding its capabilities and infrastructure.
+In April 2022, The Pokémon Company International announced the acquisition of Millennium Print Group for an undisclosed sum.
+The printing company has already been producing and packing cards for the Pokémon Trading Card Game since 2015 after partnering up with The Pokémon Company.
+The move will not have a major effect on Millennium's day-to-day productions, with the company still operating as a separate entity; The Pokémon Company will instead be providing "investment and industry expertise" while assisting Millennium in expanding its capabilities and infrastructure.

-On June 1, 2022, it was announced that Game Freak co-founder Junichi Masuda left the company and would be part of the Pokémon Company at a position called Chief Creative Fellow, being more involved with the franchise as a whole instead of just the video games.
+On June 1, 2022, it was announced that Game Freak co-founder Junichi Masuda left the company and would be part of The Pokémon Company at a position called Chief Creative Fellow, being more involved with the franchise as a whole instead of just the video games.

-In March 2024, the Pokémon Company and ILCA established a new subsidiary joint venture called the Pokémon Works to develop and support future Pokémon projects.
+In March 2024, The Pokémon Company and ILCA established a new subsidiary joint venture called the Pokémon Works to develop and support future Pokémon projects.

+In April 26th, DeNA and The Pokémon Company renamed DeNA Digital Production Co.
+Ltd to be Pokémon Card D Studio Ltd., this company is to help develop and manage the mobile game Pokémon Trading Card Game Pocket.
+66.6% ownership by DeNA, 33.4% ownership by The Pokémon Company.

+In January 2026, The Pokémon Company and NBCUniversal announced that new Pokémon experiences would be coming to the theme park, first to Universal Studios Japan, and then to Universal Destinations & Experiences' other theme parks.